-All students are required to take a core curriculum to provide breadth in their educational experience.
-The curriculum includes courses in writing, speaking, theology, humanities, social sciences, science, mathematics, physical education, and foreign language.
+All students are required to take a core curriculum to provide a breadth of educational exposure.
+This curriculum includes courses in writing, speaking, theology, humanities, social sciences, science, mathematics, physical education, and foreign language.

 WLC’s honors program provides students an opportunity to differentiate themselves through a rigorous alternative general education program.
-The program can be combined with any major and is designed to promote academic leadership and the doctrine of vocation.
-The structure of the program includes a variety of interdisciplinary courses that emphasize literacy by integrating a study of the Christian tradition with both “great books” and technology.
+The program, which can be combined with any major, is designed to promote academic leadership and the doctrine of vocation.
+Its structure includes a variety of interdisciplinary courses that emphasize literacy through an integrated study of the Christian tradition with both “great books” and technology.

-New WLC students are encouraged to use the StrengthsFinder assessment from StrengthsQuest to assist them in identifying their top five themes of talent.
+New WLC students are encouraged to use the CliftonStrengths for Students assessment to assist them in identifying their top five themes of talent.
 The program teaches students how to develop their natural talents into strengths and apply them for success in all areas of their lives.
-It can be used as a resource in discussions regarding academics, advising, personal life, career, and spiritual life.
+It can be used as a resource for virtually anything—academics, advising, personal life, career, and spiritual life.

-Each year WLC students in a variety of academic programs work closely with their professors on research projects that help prepare them for graduate school, professional schools, and the workforce.
-Many students conduct independent research projects as part of their capstone experiences, presenting at the college’s annual Undergraduate Research Symposium or at professional conferences nationally and internationally.
-In 2013, two students presented the results of WLC’s marine biology research in Grenada at the Association of Marine Biology Labs International Conference held in Jamaica.
+Each year, WLC students in a variety of academic programs work closely with their professors on research projects that help prepare them for graduate school, professional schools, and the workforce.
+Many students conduct independent research projects as part of their capstone experiences, presenting at the college’s annual Undergraduate Research Symposium or at professional conferences both nationally and internationally.
+Students have presented the results of WLC’s marine biology research in Grenada at the Association of Marine Labs’ International Conference held in Jamaica.
 In 2015, research by a WLC student, alumna, and professor was published in the International Journal of Humanities and Social Science.